 In recent years, the pace of this work has accelerated, and anchoring our efforts in

 pursuit of diversity, equity, and inclusion (DEI) has been paramount.
 In 2022, we will launch a new round of strategic planning that focuses explicitly on DEI.
 Building on our current work, that planning will give shape to new opportunities for meaningful change—one initiative will form a community-based DEI task force to guide our staff and Board’s efforts moving forward, another will help small and emerging BIPOC (Black, Indigenous, People of Color) nonprofits build their capacity so they can grow their impact.

 Pursuing equity is complex work.
 Our approach will no doubt evolve as we strive to sharpen our strategies, but our work will always reflect the Foundation’s core values and a collective commitment to continue learning and collaborating—with our fundholders, with our partners, and with our region as a whole.

 How we show up for local communities today will shape the future of our region.
 Although no one can predict exactly where this work will lead us, we will continue to share developments with you and elevate the voices of our partners as, together, we work to make meaningful change in our region.

 Please join us with a gift to the Building Equitable Communities Fund and support collaborative efforts aligned with our Strategic Initiatives to advance opportunities for all in El Dorado, Placer, Sacramento and Yolo counties.
 We also invite you to register to receive periodic email updates about our equity-focused work.

-² Latinx is a gender-neutral term, sometimes used instead of Latino or Latina, to refer to people of Latin American cultural or ethnic identity in the United States.
+² Latine is a gender-neutral term, sometimes used instead of Latino or Latina, to refer to people of Latin American cultural or ethnic identity in the United States.